-Why Were the Geoglyphs Built?The complete purpose of the geoglyphs is likely to remain unknown to us today.
+The complete purpose of the geoglyphs is likely to remain unknown to us today.
 Possible functions include a cultic worship of mountains, or expressions of devotion to Andean deities; but Briones believes that one vital function of the geoglyphs was to store knowledge of safe pathways for llama caravans through the desert, including the knowledge of where salt flats, water sources, and animal fodder could be found.

-SourceLuis Briones-M. 2006.
-The geoglyphs of the north Chilean desert: An archaeological and artistic perspectives.
-Antiquity 80(307):9-24.
+Briones-M L. 2006.
+The geoglyphs of the north Chilean desert: an archaeological and artistic perspective.
+Antiquity 80:9-24.